CNG/hackintosh/README.md

 ### USB

 The USB 3.1 ports are separate from USB 2.0 and USB 3.0 and work natively in 10.12.
-My addon card ([dodocool DC26 SuperSpeed USB 3.1 PCI-E](http://amzn.to/2olbnre), ASM1142 chipset) may not work natively despite a reviewer claiming success on a Mac Pro,.
-This might be because I have not yet connected the card to an additional (SATA) power supply.
-The [DC22 product page](http://www.dodocool.com/usb-adapters-1772/p-dc22.html) states the extra power is only required to enable higher charging current on both ports:

-> **PCIe or SATA 15-pin power connector for power supply**
->
-> Supply power directly from PCIe bus or from 15-pin SATA power connector.
-When using the 15-pin SATA power connector, it supports up to 5V 2A bus power on each USB 3.1 port.

-The [DC26 product page](http://www.dodocool.com/accessories-1931/p-dc26.html) does not specifically say the SATA power is optional or required:

-> **Excellent Performance**
->
-> The 15-pin SATA power connector supplies power to USB-C enabled devices, and supports up to 5V 900mAh output on each USB 3.1 port.

 **Configure USB 2.0 and USB 3.0 ports**